 Graduate non-degree visiting students must comply with all University rules and regulations and are subject to student disciplinary systems.
 This status is available for no more than four consecutive quarters, including the summer quarter.
 This status may be extended by up to four consecutive quarters upon recommendation of the faculty sponsor and the area Dean of Students and with the approval of the Executive Vice Provost.
 (Student Manual)

-Eligibility: Undergraduate Non-Degree Visitors are advanced undergraduate students pursuing a degree at another institution who would benefit from undertaking research at the University of Chicago.
+Per the student manual, Undergraduate Non-Degree Visitors are advanced undergraduate students pursuing a degree at another institution who would benefit from undertaking research at the University of Chicago.
 Undergraduate non-degree visiting students are:

 - Allowed in summer quarter only;